 Here’s something else to like about the kind of high cash value life insurance policies used for the Bank On Yourself method …

 In a Bank On Yourself-type high cash value policy, any dividends you receive and any paid-up additions you purchase can increase your death benefit as well as your cash value!
 So a policy that may start with a $1,000,000 death benefit can grow to $2,000,000—or more!
 And your cash value would then be guaranteed to equal that death benefit at maturity.
-This article explains how working with a Bank On Yourself Authorized Advisor can give you a high early cash value whole life policy structured so you end up with more cash value and more death benefit.
+This article explains how working with a Bank On Yourself Professional can give you a high early cash value whole life policy structured so you end up with more cash value and more death benefit.

 What happens to the cash value of a life insurance policy when you die?
 This Policy Statement reveals the surprising answer…